OWBrony/PokedexPy/README.md

 # Cloud Database

 {Describe the cloud database you are using.}
+The API used in this is the PokeAPI.
+This is an API with information on Pokemon that is available for anyone to pull from.
 {Describe the structure of the database that you created.}

 # Development Environment